SimonHarmonicMinor/great-hooks/README.md

 ## A bunch of useful react-hooks to make your components less verbose and cleaner

-> :point_up: `master` branch represents the latest snapshot version.
-If you want to check the particular versions, check `releases` branch.

 ## Table of Contents
 * [Quick Start](#quick-start)
 * [Status](#status)